liev2525/Elizondo_Portofolio_Page/index.md

 ## About Me 🚀

 Data Engineer operating in a Business Systems Analyst capacity within enterprise banking and regulatory environments.
 Specialized in source-to-target mapping, data lineage, and end-to-end data flow validation across complex systems.
 Experienced in requirements gathering, functional documentation, and cross-system impact analysis to support enterprise data integration.

-Hands-on with Databricks, Spark SQL, and Oracle SQL, with a strong focus on data quality, reconciliation, and regulatory reporting.
-Proven ability to translate business and regulatory needs into scalable, governance-aligned data solutions that improve data integrity and reliability.
+Hands-on experience building containerized data pipelines using Docker and Ubuntu, integrated with GitLab CI/CD for automated deployment and validation workflows.
+Experienced with Databricks, Spark SQL, and Oracle SQL, delivering data pipelines with a strong emphasis on data quality, reconciliation, and regulatory reporting.
+Proven ability to translate business and regulatory requirements into scalable, governance-aligned data solutions that improve data integrity and operational reliability.

 - 🌱 Currently learning: Currently deepening my expertise in AWS and Azure cloud ecosystems, with a focus on data pipeline design, storage optimization, and governance.
 I am also building proficiency in Snowflake, exploring data modeling, query performance, and integration with modern ETL workflows.
 - 🔭 Working on: Contributing to enterprise GAML transformation by modernizing legacy systems into a cloud-based Azure solution.